 Now I’m so much more confident and don’t feel held back anymore.
 I’m the happiest I’ve ever been and the surgery has really changed my outlook on life.
 And funnily enough, people now look me in the eye when they’re speaking to me!
 It makes a nice change.
 I’m the happiest I’ve ever been and the surgery has really changed my outlook on life."

-Ms Lutz qualified in medicine in Germany and completed Specialist Training in General Surgery 1992 and in Plastic Surgery in 1995.
-She is on the Specialist Register for both specialities.
+Ms Lutz qualified in medicine in Germany before completing specialist training in general surgery (1992) and in plastic surgery (1995).
+She is on the Specialist Register for both.

-Ms Lutz relocated to Sweden in 1999 to work as Consultant Plastic Surgeon.
-She eventually moved to London and has worked as a Private Plastic Surgeon since 2005.
+Ms Lutz relocated to Sweden in 1999 to work as a consultant plastic surgeon.
+She eventually moved to London and has worked as a private plastic surgeon since 2005.